As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 While the most sinister causes of diarrhea will often also result in your dog being unwell or displaying other symptoms, there are some situations that shouldn’t be ignored even if your dog is acting normal:

-2. Discolored stools can also be a cause for concern.
 Bright yellow-colored stools may be an indication of an underlying liver condition and blood in the stools may indicate severe damage and inflammation to the intestinal walls.
+If your dog has bright yellow or orange stools but acts normal, it may not necessarily be a cause for immediate concern.
+However, it’s important to monitor the situation and consider a couple of factors:

 Is Diarrhea Ever An Emergency (When My Dog Seems Fine)?